mobak88/recipe-node-app/README.md

 | ------------ | ------------ | ---------------------------------------- |
 | Put a recipe | PUT          | http://localhost:8080/recipes/:recipe_id |

-To replace a recipe send a PUT request to the `/recipes/:recipe_id` resource with a with Content-Type JSON as in the example below.
+To replace a recipe send a PUT request to the `/recipes/:recipe_id` resource with a Content-Type JSON as in the example below.

 - recipe_name as string
 - category as string must be either `free` or `premium`